mskordal/my-sel4-projects/projects/mapping/README.md

 ZCU102 Xilinx board as our setup environment.

 # Prerequisites
+Make sure you have read the [Hello World](https://github.com/mskordal/my-sel4-projects/tree/main/projects/hello) project of the same repository on instructions how to create the project structure, build and run the project.

 For this tutorial we have used several tools and guides and have also installed the dependecies of those tools:
 - To setup a simple SeL4 standalone project, and use it as the foundation of